Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

 !!!
 Bug
     Frequently used external function `Npc_KnowsInfo` which returns true if the dialogue instance has been played has had a bug in the implementation for a long time.
 This bug made it impossible to use this function with dialogue instances with `permanent = TRUE` as it would always return `FALSE`.
 This has been fixed in `Union 1.0m`.

+## zParserExtender
+zParserExtender implements some Quality of Life features for dialogues.
+More information can be found in [Dialogue constants article](../../../union_plugins/zParserExtender/zPE_dialogues/)

+## AF Script Packet
+Enhaced Info Manager (implemented using Ikarus and LeGo) adds tun of customisation and additional features to dialogues.
+More information can be found in the [AFSP Enahnced Information Manager article](../../scripts/extenders/afsp/index.md)